Massey withholds student union funds over ‘governance issues’

 The board of Massey University Students’ Association (Musa) said it had been “blindsided” by the decision to cut its 2025 funding, which the institution allocates from a compulsory student services fee.

-Musa provides representation and advocacy for Massey’s 20,000-plus students, organises events and supports around 70 student clubs.
+Musa provides representation and advocacy for Massey’s 20,000-plus students, organises events and supports about 70 student clubs.
 Massey’s move sets “an alarming precedent for the future of independent student unionism”, Musa’s board said in a statement posted on its website.

 “Controlling representation and advocacy will allow the university to regain control of the narrative surrounding…unpopular decisions, such as cuts, that the union campaigned against,” the statement said.